okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/android/installsampleapp.md

 5. Verify that the correct Okta OIDC Library is defined: `implementation 'com.okta.android:oidc-androidx:1.0.18`

-You have now created your App in Okta and installed the Okta <StackSelector snippet="applang" noSelector inline /> sample app.
+You have now created your App in Okta and installed the Okta <StackSnippet snippet="applang" noSelector inline /> sample app.